-For summer, enrollment a student must be enrolled for a minimum of six credits to be full-time and a minimum of three credits are needed for a student to be half-time.
-Students starting in the summer semester and students who have received approval from their academic advisor will be considered full-time with a minimum of three credits in summer.
+In the Masters of Psychology Program a student must be enrolled for a minimum of six credits to be considered full-time and a minimum of three credits are required to be half-time in fall and spring semesters.
+In the summer semester, students are considered full-time when enrolled for a minimum of three credits.

-If a reduced course load changes a student's enrollment status from full-time to part-time, it is the student's responsibility to recognize the possible consequences (i.e. potential reduction of financial aid awards, SEVIS status, degree completion time, etc.) and take necessary action with the corresponding office (Financial Aid, International Student Coordinator, Registrar, Academic Advisor, etc.)
+If a student takes a reduced course load, it is his or her responsibility to recognize the possible consequences (i.e. potential reduction of financial aid awards, degree completion time, etc.) and take necessary action with the corresponding offices (Financial Aid, International Student Coordinator, Business Office, Registrar, Academic Advisor, etc.).